By continuing to read this article, you agree to double check with the authorities or other concerned entities for the latest updates.

 YES.
 There is a designated grilling area with a dozen grill stations next to two lanes of sinks, where you can wash dishes or clean some of your ingredients.

-You’re also allowed to bring in portable butane stove.
+You’re also allowed to bring in portable butane stove, rice cooker, or electric stove.
+However, super kalan is not allowed.

 Are bonfires allowed at Manuel Uy Beach Resort?